 First, the private interest affected by the governmental action is a fundamental right under the Pennsylvania Constitution, that being the right to one's good reputation.
 See Pa.
 Const. art.
 I, §§ 1, 11.

-Whether

-such a severe government branding is the result of an "investigative" or "adjudicative" process as discussed by the Supervising Judge is of no consequence.
+This is a particularly strong interest here, given that is fighting against the heinous implication that.
+Whether such a severe government branding is the result of an "investigative" or "adjudicative" process as discussed by the Supervising Judge is of no consequence.
 The damage to his reputation will be the same regardless of how the process is legally characterized.

 Second, the risk of an erroneous deprivation of fundamental right to his good reputation under the procedures employed below is significant.
-This Court need look no further than the grievous perversion of the truth in this case -- as well as the cases of other priests similarly situated to who have also identified material and prejudicial errors in the Report - as evidence of an ineffectual system.
+This Court need look no further than the grievous perversion of the truth in this case -- as well as the cases of other priests similarly situated to who have also identified material and prejudicial errors in the Report -- as evidence of an ineffectual system.
 While the Supervising Judge cites to his role as judicial overseer who must determine that the Report is supported by a preponderance of the evidence, this is of little comfort to those who find themselves falsely accused in a Grand Jury Report because: (1) such persons do not have a right to testify before the Grand Jury or in a hearing before the Supervising Judge; (2) the prosecutor has no obligation to introduce exculpatory evidence; and (3) there is no obligation on the part of the prosecutor to make the Supervising Judge aware of the exculpatory or mitigating evidence before the judge renders a judicial determination.
-Moreover, while the number of witnesses and documents considered by the Grand Jury cited by the Supervising Judge may be dazzling to the media, the seasoned Supervising Judge of all people should understand that quantity has no relationship to quality.
-Finally, while the current bishops of the six dioceses were invited to participate in the Grand Jury process by testifying or submitting a statement, no such courtesy was ever extended to
+Moreover, while the number of witnesses and documents considered by the Grand Jury cited by the Supervising Judge may be dazzling to the media, the seasoned Supervising Judge of all people should understand that quantity has no relationship to quality Indeed, this is a particularly hollow gesture in the